the-low-res-artist/rpgforge.docs/src/en/stable/installation/download_rpg_power_forge.md

-# Download RPG Power Forge
+# Install RPG Power Forge

 This section covers the download and installation process for the Unity Editor package : RPG Power Forge.